 You and your doctor will talk about what screening tests you should have.
 Most guidelines suggest the following:

 Screening is recommended starting at age 45.
 Screening may be done with stool based tests and visual exams:

 Stool based tests—stool samples are checked for possible signs or symptoms of cancer.

-- Annual Fecal occult blood test (FOBT)
+- High-sensitivity fecal occult blood test (FOBT) every year

 - Begin screening at age 40